undefinedlabs/scope-docs/docs/go-installation.md

 )

 func TestMain(m *testing.M) {
-    result := m.Run()
-    scopeagent.GlobalAgent.Stop()  // This will ensure that we flush all pending results before exiting os.Exit(result)
+    os.Exit(scopeagent.GlobalAgent.Run(m))
 }

 func TestExample(t *testing.T) {
     test := scopeagent.StartTest(t)
     defer test.End()
-    // ... test code here. `test.Context()` has information about the currently active span }
+    // ... test code here
+}
 ```

+Note that after this, you can use `test.Context()` to refer to the context of the running test, which has information
+about the currently active span.
+This will allow the instrumentation to extend the test trace by adding child spans to it.

-Please check the [HTTP instrumentation](go-http-instrumentation.md) article for instructions on how to trace HTTP requests (both client and server).
+Please check the [HTTP instrumentation](go-http-instrumentation.md) and [gRPC instrumentation](go-grpc-instrumentation.md)
+articles for instructions on how to trace incoming and outgoing requests.

 You can also use [OpenTracing's Go API](https://github.com/opentracing/opentracing-go/blob/master/README.md) to add your
 own custom spans and events.
+Use `test.Context()` to extend the test trace.
 The Scope Agent's tracer will be registered as the global tracer automatically.

 ## Environment variables